makerdao/community/governance/votes/Executive vote - January 12, 2024.md

 If this executive proposal passes, the SparkLend Proxy Spell (Ethereum) at [0x2f2c514137173bc98B3699A0d291f7593637c596](https://etherscan.io/address/0x2f2c514137173bc98B3699A0d291f7593637c596) will be executed.
 It contains the following [polled items](https://forum.makerdao.com/t/spark-spell-proposed-changes/23298) and code updates as outlined in this [forum post](https://forum.makerdao.com/t/jan-11th-2024-expedited-inclusion-of-a-patch-to-spark-pool-implementation/23393):

 - Activate SparkLend Freezer Mom.
-- Replace DAI oracle with one that is hardcoded to $1.
+- Replace DAI Oracle with one that is hardcoded to $1.
 - Update the wstETH oracle to assume a 1:1 stETH:ETH peg.
 - Freeze GNO and set LTV to 0.
 - Activate Lido Rewards Program.
-- Expidited code update.
+- Expedited code update.

 ### Increase the SparkLend D3M Maximum Debt Ceiling